PrototypeInteractive/static-html-boilerplate/README.md

 1. Prepare a coffee
 2. Install Node.js and NPM
-3. Run: `npm i` to install the dependancies
+3. Run: `npm i` to install the dependencies
 4. Run: `gulp` to build and start watching
 5. Start coding!